HugoCantanhede/HugoCantanhede/README.md

   **Hi, I'm Hugo Cantanhede!**

   🎯 **IT Professional Transitioning to Software Development**
-  Passionate about technology with extensive experience in technical support and consulting.
-Currently shifting to **software development**, deepening my knowledge in **Python, JavaScript, NodeJS, and Cryptocurrencies**.
+  **Technology professional with extensive experience in technical support and consulting.**
+  Currently transitioning into software development, deepening my knowledge in **Python, JavaScript, NodeJS, and Blockchain/Cryptocurrencies**.

   📌 **Currently studying and working on:**
   - **Backend:** Python, NodeJS, Java